203-Systems/Matrix-OS-User-Manual/Source/English/main.md

 After the boot animation, the application launcher will be the first thing that the OS shows.

 Matrix OS features are available as separate applications.
-How the device behaves will complete differ depends on the active application.
+How the device behaves will completely differ depending on the active application.

 # Application Launcher
 Application Launcher is the main menu of the OS.
 It allows user to select an application to use.